AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-49497-order-is-still-processing-after-shipment-and-partial-refund.md

 ---
-title: 'ACSD-49497: order is still processing after shipment and partial refund'
+title: 'ACSD-49497: order still processing after shipment and partial refund'
 description: Apply the ACSD-49497 patch to fix the Adobe Commerce issue where an order remains in the processing state after shipment and a partial refund is applied.
 ---
 # ACSD-49497: order status remains 'processing' after shipment and partial refund.